-- Having a felony counts as a strike on Nevada's equivalent of the Three Strikes Law.
+- Having a felony count as a strike on Nevada's equivalent of the Three Strikes Law.

 - Felonies can't be sealed from the defendant's criminal record for at least two-to-ten years after the case is closed.
 There are some felonies such as Nevada sexual offenses that can never be sealed.
 And sealing a felony record does not automatically restore the defendant's right to bear arms.

 So having a felony reduced to a misdemeanor would avoid all of these problems.
 Furthermore, most misdemeanors may be sealed from a criminal record only one or two years after the case has closed, and the waiting time for gross misdemeanors is usually two years.
 Read more about sealing criminal records in Nevada.

 Arrested?
 Call . . . .